As $1.9T stimulus bill heads to Senate, could this be final package with a check?

 He said despite the price tag, he believes the economy needs relief.

-"One of the reasons to have a shot in the arm now is because we didn't give the appropriate shot earlier," he saod.
+"One of the reasons to have a shot in the arm now is because we didn't give the appropriate shot earlier," he said.

 But Von Biedenfled said he's not in love with the bill.
 He said the stimulus checks aren't the best way to help the economy.